-Acrobatic Yoga AKA AcroYoga is a hobbyist form of partner acrobatics where 2 people, a flyer and a base, move, balance and flow together to create beautifully artistic flows, poses, dance routines and washing machines.
+Acrobatic Yoga AKA AcroYoga is a hobbyist form of partner acrobatics where at least 2 people, a flyer and a base, move, balance and flow together to create beautifully artistic flows, poses, dance routines and washing machines.
 All ages, skill levels, races, ethnicities, colors, sexes, sexual orientations, shapes & sizes are welcomed.

 Every club, sport or group has their own special language and AcroYoga is no different.
 Here is a list of words you'll hear quite often.
 Familiarize yourself with them so you can better understand instruction and use them when it's appropriate.